 Many initiatives are referred to as transformations.
 However, they are change initiatives.
 Transformation is not change.
+It has nothing to do with more, better, or different.
 Many Agile and business coaches know this.
 They have experienced, seen, and witnessed a number of these initiatives in organizations.
 In fact, to make matters worse, these initiatives are often scaled to the enterprise and referred to as “push transformations.”
 However, transformation has absolutely nothing to do with pushing something.

 So the impact tends to look like this: